Compression, Generalization and Learning: Introduction

 \section{Introduction}

 \emph{Compression} is an established topic in theoretical learning, and various generalization bounds have been proven for compression schemes. \\

 According to a definition introduced in \cite{LittlestoneWarmuth1986}, a compression scheme consists of i. a \emph{compression function} $\co$, which maps any list of observed examples $S = ((x_1,y_1), \ldots, (x_N,y_N))$ ($x_i$ is called an ``instance'' and $y_i$ a ``label'') into a sub-list $\co(S)$, and ii. a \emph{reconstruction function} $\rho$, which maps any list of examples $S$ into a classifier $\rho(S)$.
 An important feature of a classifier is its \emph{risk} and, in the context of compression schemes, one is interested in the risk associated to the classifier $\rho(\co(S))$.
 The concept of risk finds a natural definition in \emph{statistical learning} where one assumes that examples $(x,y)$ are generated according to a random mechanism: the risk of a generic classifier $f$ is then defined as $\risk(f) = \Pr\{f(\bx) \neq \by\}$ (throughout, boldface indicates random quantities).
 In loose terms, most results in compression schemes establish that low cardinality of the compression implies low risk for the ensuing classifier.
 A bit more precisely, let $\bS = ((\bx_1,\by_1), \ldots, (\bx_N,\by_N))$ be a list of independent random examples all sharing the same distribution (which coincides with the distribution of $(\bx,\by)$ in the definition of risk).
-In an example-consistent framework (i.e., for any list of examples $S$, $\rho(\co(S))$ returns label $y_i$ for any $x_i$ in $S$)\footnote{In some contributions, e.g. \cite{HannekeKontorovich_2021}, this is generalized to requiring that consistency holds for the list of examples at hand and the result is valid on the event where consistency takes place.} and under an assumption on the maximum cardinality of $\co(\bS)$ (the maximum cardinality, $d$, is called the ``size'' of the compression scheme), \cite{LittlestoneWarmuth1986} and \cite{FloydWarmuth1995} establish results of the type: with high probability $1 \! - \! \delta$ with respect to the generation of the list of examples $\bS$, the risk of $\co(\bS)$ is below a known bound that depends on $N$, $d$ and $\delta$ only (in particular, the bound does not depend on the distribution by which examples are generated).
-Results in this vein have been subsequently extended to non-consistent schemes with unbounded size, in which context the best known results are given in \cite{GraepelHerbrichShawe-Taylor2005}.\\
+In the example-consistent framework (i.e., the bound on the risk is only given for lists of examples $S$ for which $\rho(\co(S))$ returns the corresponding label $y_i$ for any $x_i$ in $S$ -- in this case $\rho(\co(S))$ is said to be ``consistent'' with $S$) and under the assumption that the maximum cardinality of $\co(\bS)$ is bounded by an integer $d$ ($d$ is called the ``size'' of the compression scheme), \cite{LittlestoneWarmuth1986} and \cite{FloydWarmuth1995} establish results of the type: with high probability $1 \! - \! \delta$ with respect to the generation of the list of examples $\bS$, if $\rho(\co(\bS))$ is consistent with $\bS$, then the risk of $\co(\bS)$ is below a known bound that depends on $N$, $d$ and $\delta$ only (in particular, the bound does not depend on the distribution by which examples are generated).
+Results in this vein have been subsequently extended to the non-consistent framework and to compression schemes with unbounded size, in which context the best known results are given in \cite{GraepelHerbrichShawe-Taylor2005}.\\